SadafSara/Online-Cake-Shop-Management-System/README.md

  This project is developed using the Laravel PHP Framework which follows the MVC architectural pattern.
  Using this web application, users would be able to:
  * browse through the menu
+ * register for a user account
+ * login
  * place order
  * view their cart
  * delete items from the cart